fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 exceeds 80% for all identified subgroups.
 *Unthinking application of this threshold is wrong in many scenarios.*

-There are three particular things which should be considered before applying the "4/5ths rule" to a particular scenario:

-1. What does the rule mean, legally?
-2. Where is the rule valid?
-3. Why 80%?

 **What exactly does the rule mean?**
-Legally, the 80% threshold (relevant to a chosen, relevant control population) is a limit for
+Legally, the 80% threshold is a limit for
 `prima facie evidence <https://en.wikipedia.org/wiki/Prima_facie>`_ that illegal discrimination has occurred relative to a chosen, relevant control population.